edx/journals/docs/index.rst

-.. skateboard documentation master file, created by sphinx-quickstart on Sun Feb 17 11:46:20 2013.
+.. journals documentation master file, created by sphinx-quickstart on Sun Feb 17 11:46:20 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-skateboard
+journals
 ===============================
 IDA for new edX CMS